JuliaAtoms/AtomicLevels.jl/README.md

 [![GitHub Actions CI][ci-gha-img]][ci-gha-url]
 [![CodeCov][codecov-img]][codecov-url]

-AtomicLevels provides a collections of types and methods to facilitate working with atomic states (or, more generally, states with spherical symmetry), both in the relativistic (eigenstates of `J = L + S`) and non-relativistic (eigenstates on `L` and `S` separately) frameworks.
+AtomicLevels provides a collections of types and methods to facilitate working with atomic states (or, more generally, states with spherical symmetry), both in the relativistic (eigenstates of `J = L + S`) and non-relativistic (eigenstates of `L` and `S` separately) frameworks.

 * Orbitals and orbital subshells